jean553/c-data-structures/README.md

  * idiom,
  * idea

-The blue circles indicates the end of one of these words.
+The blue circles indicate the end of one of these words.

 This trie can be used for two use cases:
  * search words from a dictionary (we simply have to browse the trie character by character to know if a word exists),